tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 Ask what emotions am I feeling with this font?
 Even better: ask a friend how this font make him feel?

+### Pairing fonts

+Choosing second font is even harder.
+Here a